![]() |

 Early Romantic Brasses."
 This photo shows me during my talk in the MFA

-instrument gallery, playing my Baudouin serpent. on tables to my right
+instrument gallery, playing my Baudouin serpent.
+On tables to my right

 |